-Let’s call it the “personal-development loop”.
+Let’s call it the “personal-growth loop”.

-My goal for you is to make moving through the personal-development loop a continuous habit.
+My goal for you is to make moving through the personal-growth loop a continuous habit.
 However, just like moving through the loop can become a habit, staying in one phase too long can become a habit as well … a bad habit that is.

 Now why can habit be a bad thing?

 Because it makes you reach for ice cream when you feel sad, and it causes you to change lanes without checking your blind spot.
 And believe it or not, it can also lead to laziness as an excuse for self-care, unorganized activity as an excuse for self-development, and over-working yourself as an excuse for self-discipline.